 San Juan Airport vs Aguadilla: Which One Is Better for Your Trip to Puerto Rico?

-Most people automatically fly into San Juan (SJU) because it’s the biggest airport, but it’s not always the most convenient one — especially if your trip is all about beaches, mountains, surfing, or exploring the west side of the island.
+Most people automatically fly into San Juan (SJU) because it’s the biggest airport, but it’s not always the most convenient one.
+Especially if your trip is all about beaches, mountains, surfing, or exploring the west side of the island.
 If you’re heading toward places like Isabela, Aguadilla, or Rincón, landing in Aguadilla (BQN) can actually make your trip smoother and way more enjoyable.

 Why Most Travelers Choose San Juan Airport (SJU)